wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 .. image:: images/apriltagrobots_overlay.png
    :alt: A demonstration of AprilTag fiducial targets attached to generic robots.

 AprilTags are a system of visual tags developed by researchers at the University of Michigan to provide low overhead, high accuracy localization for many different applications.

+Additional information about the tag system and its creators `can be found on their website <https://april.eecs.umich.edu/software/apriltag>`__ This document attempts to summarize the content for FIRST robotics related purposes.

 Application to FRC
 ------------------